 - not deliberately mislead us;

-- co-operate with us; and go to any medical or expert examination or court hearing.
+- go to any medical or expert examination or court hearing.

 3. Hours of Business

 Our Dale Street, Liverpool office is open Monday to Friday from 9.00 a.m. to 5.00 p.m.
 Our telephone lines are open from 8.00 a.m. to 6.00 p.m.
 Mondays to Thursdays, 8.00 a.m. to 5.00 p.m. on Fridays and 9.00 a.m. to 12.00 p.m. on Saturdays.
 We can be contacted at all times at email@example.com.

 Canter Levin & Berg is committed to high quality legal advice and client care and our aim is to offer all our clients an efficient and effective service at all times.

 If you are unhappy about any aspect of the service you have received, or about any bill sent to you, we will try to resolve any problems quickly.
 We operate an internal complaints handling system to help us resolve any problems.
 Please raise your concerns in the first place with the person responsible for your matter.
 If you remain dissatisfied with any aspect of our service, including any bill, please get in touch with Martin Malone, one of our directors, by email to: